Overview¶

 Operator¶

 The official HPE CSI Operator for Kubernetes is hosted on OperatorHub.io.
-The CSI Operator images are hosted both on docker.io and officially certified containers on Red Hat Ecosystem Catalog.
+The CSI Operator images are hosted both on quay.io and officially certified containers in the Red Hat Ecosystem Catalog.

 Red Hat OpenShift Container Platform¶